yanivnizan/knowledge-base/src/documents/docs/platforms/android/GettingStarted.html.md

 And that's it!
 You have storage and in-app purchasing capabilities...
 ALL-IN-ONE.

-##What's next?
-Select a Billing Service
+##Select a Billing Service

-android-store can be used on all Android based devices meaning that you might want to use IAP with different billing services.
+SOOMLA's android-store can be used on all Android based devices meaning that you might want to use IAP with different billing services.

 We've created two billing services for you: Google Play and Amazon (according to your demand).

-The billing service is automatically started and stopped for every operation you're running on `StoreContoroller` (`buyWithMarket`, `restoreTransactions` ...).
+The billing service is automatically started and stopped for every operation you're running on `SoomlaStore` (`buyWithMarket`, `restoreTransactions`, etc...).

 Be careful with that.
 Don't leave the service running in the background without closing it.